Financial Management, Insurance and Reports

 All 4-H Volunteers Must be Familiar with all 4-H Policy and Comply with These Policies

 All 4-H clubs must meet 4-H club guidelines and must be led by screened volunteers.
 Once a club has fulfilled all requirements, it is chartered by UMass Extension 4-H. The club charter stays with the club for the life of this club and should be passed to the new 4-H leader if club leadership changes.
-Every club must file an Annual 4-H Club Report with their local 4-H Educator.
+Every club must file an Annual Club Report and Financial Form with their local 4-H Educator.
 This annual report covers the time period of July 1 - June 30 and is due on August 1 of each year.
 Clubs that do not report annually will have their charters revoked and will cease to operate as 4-H clubs.
 The 4-H club will not be active in 4honline until the report is filed and accepted.

 Every club and council must file the 990N with the IRS each year between July 1 and August 1 even if it has no income or expenses.